Sullivannichols/classes/csc321/notes/nov15.md

 * Packet sniffers always require elevated privileges
 * sidebar: never run something as root; only the operating system should be running as root
+  * Anything running as root could leave the door open for exploitation
+* supply chain attack: attacking a library associated with a service
+* Most modern OSs will run things like tcpdump in a sandbox to keep it contained
+  * This is still not sufficient for security.
+* Wireshark ist Verboten

+## Interfaces
+* Layer 1 & 2
+* Packet sniffers have to "attach" to a layer 2 interface
+  * ie, eth0 on a linux box
+  * en0 (1st ethernet)
+  * lo (loopback)(an entirely logical interface)
+  * Most OSs will have at least one physical interface and will have one to two logical interfaces
+  * On Windows you have 6.5 gojillion interfaces
+    * Windows has tons of logical interfaces used for various things
+  * USB interfaces

+## File Transfer Protocol
+* Unencrypted, unsecure
+* Telnet is also unsecure
+* SSH, SFTP are encrypted and secure